Sucubuz/ConstUtils/README.md

-# LoliHack
+# ConstUtils
-An addon for meteor client 1.21.5 made by breadableloli for constantiam
+An addon for meteor client 1.21.5 that are made for constantiam

-I provide no support, glhf
+I am not paid to provide support, glhf

 modules: